 “We are going to be aggressive with thi–IF YOU DON’T STOP HONKING I WILL REZONE YOUR HOUSE AS A SEWAGE TREATMENT FACILITY, SO HELP ME GOD!” said Commissioner Skleeb.

 At press time, Metro, and the Portland and Oregon Bureaus of Transportation, were hoping to be contacted about the project.

-“There really should be an agreed upon style for sarcasm in writing,” said ODOT Section Chief Tory Splap from a call while driving. “‘Oh, we TOTALLY don’t need to be contacted AT ALL,’ we wrote with all-caps to hit the right notes.
+“There really should be an agreed upon style for sarcasm in writing,” said ODOT Section Chief Tory Splap from a call while driving. “‘Oh, we TOTALLY don’t need to be contacted AT ALL,’ we wrote with all-caps to hit the right notes with the City Council.
 The sarcasm was not picked up.
-Some online–goodness, there is an old lady with a walker literally moving faster than me right now–anyway, some online forums have a specified font for sarcasm.
+Some online forums–excuse me… goodness, there is an old lady with a walker literally moving faster than me right now on the sidewalk–anyway, some online forums have a specified font for sarcasm.
 If there was just something universally accepted.”